myndatlas/myndatlas.github.io/_notes/Public/§Atlas.md

 ---
 up:: [[⁋The MyndAtlas Project]]
 # §Atlas
-- [ ] To Do: Add a link/note for "The Dashboard"

 This is a part of my note-system that I think sets it apart somewhat from other things I've seen in this space: a scaffolding for building notes into something much larger and making developing a note-system easier.

 ---